riskbook/dropbox-client/Readme.md

 generic type definition.
 Additional endpoints are welcome, feel free to make a PR!

-## History
-This is the result from the great riskbook hackathon of oktober 2020
-(also known as festoberhack).

 ## Usage

 There is an example in `app/exe.hs`.